hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

 The entire process can be implemented by Azure Resource Manager configuration, Powershell, ARM Templates or Infrastructure as a Code using Terraform.
 This Step by Step guide covers the first scenario which is using Azure Resouce Manager.

+In order to undertand the SQL Managed Instance Resource Limits, check [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-resource-limits) for more information.
+Few points to higlight.
+* Gen 4 vs Gen 5;
+* Managed instance has two service tiers: General Purpose and Business Critical.
+These tiers provide different capabilities, as described in this [table](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-resource-limits#service-tier-characteristics).

 ## Introduction
 **SQL Database Managed Instance** is a deployment option in Azure SQL Database that is highly compatible with SQL Server, providing out-of-the-box support for most SQL Server features and accompanying tools and services.
 Managed Instance also provides native virtual network (VNET) support for an isolated, highly-secure environment to run your applications.
 Now you can combine the rich SQL Server programming surface area in the cloud with the operational and financial benefits of an intelligent, fully-managed database service, making Managed Instance the best PaaS destination for your SQL Server workloads.